thilak-tp/google-cpp-style-guide-sample/README.md

-# Google C++ Style Guide and my Interpretion, Sample Code and my Opinions on them
+# Google C++ Style Guide
+## What i learn from it, sample implemention and my opinion
 This repository will contain of what i interpret from the Google C++ style guide with sample code.